Asymptotic Improvements of Lower Bounds for the Least Common Multiples of Arithmetic Progressions: Preliminaries

 \section{Preliminaries}

 Following Hong and Feng~\cite{8} and the subsequent work, we denote, for each integer $0\leq k\leq n$, From the latter definition, we have that $L_n=L_{n,0}$.

-We now note two preliminary lemmata which we will use in the sequel.
-First, we state the following lemma which first appeared in~\cite{BF1} and has been reproven in several sources. \begin{lemma}[\cite{BF1},\cite{BF2},\cite{8}] For any integer $n\geq 1$, $C_{n,0}\mid L_n$. \end{lemma} From Lemma \ref{L1}, we see immediately that, for all $k$ with $0\leq k\leq n$, for an integer $A_{n,k}\geq 1$.
+We now note two preliminary lemmata which we use in the sequel.
+First, we state the following lemma which first appeared in~\cite{BF1} and has been reproven in several sources. \begin{lemma}[{\cite[Thm.~2.4]{BF1}, \cite[Thm.~3]{BF2}, \cite[Lem.~2.1]{8}}] For any integer $n\geq 1$, $L_n=\ell\cdot C_{n,0}$ for some integer~$\ell$. \end{lemma} Applying Lemma \ref{L1} to the arithmetic progression $u_k,u_{k+1},\ldots,u_n$, we see that for all $k$ with $0\leq k\leq n$, for an integer $A_{n,k}\geq 1$.

-Now, we introduce an intuitive lemma regarding the highest power of an integer dividing a factorial.
+Now, we introduce a well known lemma regarding the highest power of a prime dividing a factorial.

-\begin{lemma} If $s\geq 0$ and $m\geq 0$ are positive integers, then $s^a\mid m!$ for some integer \end{lemma} The proof of Lemma~\ref{factorialdivide} is a simple generalization of the well-known form of Lemma~\ref{factorialdivide} in the case that $s$ is prime.
-Since Lemma~\ref{factorialdivide} does not appear to be easily accessible in the literature, we include its proof in Appendix~\ref{app1}.